Legal Guide to Private Communication: Know Your Rights and Responsibilities

 Defamation

-Legal Uses of Anonymous Messaging
+Legal Uses of Private Messaging

 - Privacy protection - Keeping your phone number private when dealing with strangers.
 Read more about protecting your phone number online.